Healthy Homes Assessment Grenada North

 What We Do

-As building inspectors we are experts in all elements involved in specialist home Inspections.
-We’re here to make sure that you make the best choice when it comes to buying your next home.
+As building inspectors, we are experts in all aspects of professional house inspects.
+We’re there to make sure you make the right choice when it comes to purchasing your next property.

-We consider your investment to be a serious one We conduct comprehensive examinations to make sure that you don’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the fun aspects of purchasing or owning an house.
+We consider your investment to be a serious one We will conduct detailed checks to ensure you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the fun parts of purchasing or owning your own home.

-We specialise in a variety of solutions to make sure you are completely informed about the condition of any property you might be contemplating buying or selling along with other services.
+We offer a wide range of solutions to ensure you are fully updated on the condition of any property you might be looking to purchase or sell and also other services.

-We not only cooperate with you, we also have major clients, including municipal councils and banks, and insurance firms.
-They seem to are pleased with this reassurance provided, thanks to the information in our building inspection reports.
+We do not just cooperate with you, we also have large clients including municipal councils and banks, and insurance firms.
+Evidently they are pleased with this peace of mind provided, by the data contained in our building inspection reports.

-With our systematic approach to your property inspection and the latest in technology for software which includes digital photos in the Report, you can actually see any issues identified.
-Thanks to our detailed report, it’s easy to understand why we get so many clients recommending our services to their family and friends.
+We have a systematic approach to your property inspection as well as the latest technology in software with digital photos embedded into your Report, you are able to actually see any issues that could be identified.
+Thanks to our detailed report, it is no wonder that we have so many clients who recommend our service to family and friends.

 Get Peace of Mind - Get in Touch